 Long flat rocks are scattered near the shoreline, making it a great spot to dangle your feet in the water while having a picnic.
 The water is crystal clear, and after the humid hike you’ll definitely want to go for a dip while enjoying the surrounding mountains and sailing boats.
 Here you’ll also find the Captain Cook Monument, which marks the spot Captain James Cook arrived in November 1778, and was also killed three months later when the ancient Polynesians realized he wasn’t the god they believed him to be.
 Once you learn the story, it’s humbling to be standing on such a significant piece of history.

 My road trip through Big Island was a fantastic mix of adventure, agricultural and scenic drives, and I would highly recommend the above itinerary to anyone wanting to experience the best offerings of the island.
-If you’re looking for cheap rental cars, I used Discount Hawaii Car Rental (they did not sponsor my rental), which had some excellent deals.
+If you’re looking for cheap rental cars, I recommend using Discover Car Hire to compare your rental options and find the best deal!

 Have you visited Big Island?
 What were the highlights of your trip?